-From Neil Simon’s “Plaza Suite” to “Voyage of the Damned” to “Airport ’77,” Grant appeared alongside some of the biggest names in Hollywood, in some of the best (or worst, in the case of Irwin Allen’s wonderfully loopy killer-bee epic “The Swarm”) films ever made.
+From Neil Simon’s “Plaza Suite” to “Voyage of the Damned” to “Airport ’77,” Grant appeared alongside the biggest names in Hollywood, in some of the best films ever made.

-This might explain why Grant’s new autobiography “I Said Yes to Everything” is a book I’ve been waiting years for her to write.
+This explains why Grant’s new autobiography “I Said Yes to Everything” is a book I’ve been waiting years for her to write.

 Beginning with dreamy childhood memories and ending with a celebratory Christmas dinner in 2013, Grant takes us through her life’s arc with all the passion and candor that one could hope for.
 There’s an artfulness to her prose, a sense of adventure and revelation in the way she structures the tale.
-Not one to dodge a fight or hold her tongue, Grant writes with a clarity and self-deprecating honesty that’s all-too-rare these days.
-From boldly confessing her deepest fears, weaknesses and vanity, to exposing embarrassing moments like the time she visibly got her period on stage during an opening night performance (and kept right on acting), this is the memoir of an artist with nothing left to hide.
+Not one to run from a fight or hold her tongue, Grant writes with a clarity and self-deprecating honesty that’s rare these days.
+From boldly confessing her deepest fears, weaknesses, and vanity, to exposing embarrassing moments like the time she visibly got her period on stage during an opening night performance – and kept right on acting – this is the memoir of an artist with nothing left to hide.

 The fact that she does it all with a ribald sense of humor and razor-sharp intelligence makes it that much sweeter.